 We have developed this emergency/disaster plan to provide safe care for our children should an emergency or disaster occur during the program day.
 A copy of this plan is always available for review.
 It is located in every classroom and in the office.
 Staff is introduced to this plan during orientation.
 Additionally, we review the plan with staff upon hire, our disaster plan is included in our new hire orientation our staff have the opportunity to read over our disaster plan a few times a year..

-Fire extinguishers are located: in the office and kitchen.
+Fire extinguishers are located: main building (by the back door) kitchen.
 All staff are trained in the use of fire extinguishers upon hiring the staff will be trained, by the Director.